-Discrimination against foreign providers of nonfinancial services are in most cases not the result of federal law, but can stem from the abuse of power, sub-national regulations, and practices that may violate even Russian law.
+Discrimination against foreign providers of non-financial services are in most cases not the result of federal law, but can stem from the abuse of power, sub-national regulations, and practices that may violate Russian law.
 For example, a few foreign providers of services have sometimes noted discrimination in obtaining licenses from local authorities.
 Foreign providers are forced to pay a range of fees that domestic companies allegedly bypass via bribes.
 The federal law on "Banks and Banking Activity of 1996" permits foreign banks to establish subsidiaries in Russia.
 The law allows the Central Bank to impose a ceiling on the total amount of foreign bank capital calculated as a percentage of the total bank capital in Russia.
 The percentage ceiling is currently set at 12 percent, although it is unclear whether the 12 percent limit is operative.
-Russia has been asked to clarify the situation and remove the limit as part of its WTO accession.
+(The current percentage of foreign capital is approximately percent.)
+Russia has been asked to clarify the situation and remove any limits as part of its WTO accession.
 The Central Bank has indicated it does not want this limit to dissuade foreign banks from operating in Russia.
-Since 1997 the Central Bank has required foreign banks to have a minimum of Euro 10 million in capital and to have at least 75 percent of the bank's employees and 50 percent of the bank's management board be of Russian nationality.
-Heads of foreign banks' Russian offices are required to be proficient in the Russian language.
+Since 1997 the Central Bank has required foreign banks to have a minimum of Euro 10 million in capital (same as for domestic banks) and to have at least 75 percent of the bank's employees and 50 percent of the bank's management board be of Russian nationality.